 We seldom hear about the other planets in our solar system being in retrograde, or even Earth.
 Why do we only care when it’s Mercury?
 According to astrologists, Mercury represents and controls the principles of nearly everything in our day-to-day life: communication, reasoning and rationality, our neighborhood and environment, family relationships, and even physical dexterity.
 Since Mercury represents such major components of our daily lives, the shift into retrograde causes all of these things to go awry.

 Astrologers recommend not making any big decisions during a retrograde, and to be prepared for relationships to hit a rough patch (remember reasoning and communication?
-Yeah, they get hit hard).
+Yeah, this retrograde hits them hard).
 Although some of us are just now learning about this, it’s not recent or unique ideology.
 These ideas have been around since before the first century and date back to Roman, Hindu, Babylonian, and ancient Armenian beliefs.

 One more thing to know about Mercury Retrograde: there’s nothing we can do to stop it (sorry!).
 All we can do is prepare.
 To help you plan, here are all of the times when Mercury will be in retrograde in 2020: